 CSPs make multiple security tools available in their cloud platforms, including cloud-based IDSs and virtual web application firewalls.
 However, these CSP security offerings subject to be incomplete compared to their conventional data center counterparts.
 This gap makes SecOps teams having to install and manage their tools.

 Few enterprises are 100% in the public cloud.
 Many companies have data across public, on-premises, and private cloud architectures, and others have applications and data that bridge AWS, Azure, and Google cloud.
 Such hybrid cloud architecture builds up tricky security dynamic for SecOps to track.
 It requires many overlapping and redundant systems for various cloud instances.
-This increases the possibilities for human error and the need for automation further.
+This increases the possibilities of human error and the need for automation further.

 A shortage of proficient, available, and affordable SecOps workforce is becoming an increasingly urgent issue for almost every security enterprise that’s working in the cloud.